pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/code-point-exhaustion.md

 #### Reason for Revocation

-A Reason for Revocation subpacket contains a (potentially UTF-ish) reason identifier.
+A Reason for Revocation subpacket contains a (potentially UTF-8ish) reason identifier.
 The remainder of the subpacket contains an unparsed human-readable comment in UTF-8.
-A UTF-ish encoding of the reason field might overflow into the human-readable UTF-8 comment, however a UTF-8 compliant client SHOULD convert the continuation bytes to replacement characters and display the rest of the comment unchanged.
+A UTF-8ish encoding of the reason field might overflow into the human-readable UTF-8 comment, however a UTF-8 compliant client SHOULD convert the continuation bytes to replacement characters and display the rest of the comment unchanged.

 #### User Preferences